Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 Identity data is minimal.
 The public system publishes:

-verified: true/falseentity_type: institutional / individual / unknowndomain_attested: true/false
+• entity_type: institutional / individual / unknown

 This improves auditability without turning validator governance into a doxxing exercise.
 Institutional credibility means durable public accountability, identifiable stewardship, and real reputational cost for misconduct — not prestige or brand recognition.
 Operational reliability outranks reputation proxies.